snacksin/blog-socialmedia-maker/README.md

 4. Click "Generate Brief" to create a social media brief
 5. Use the copy button to copy the generated brief to your clipboard
 6. Paste the brief into your Facebook post editor

+## Troubleshooting

+- **Build Errors**: If you encounter build errors related to missing modules, ensure that the lib files are properly located in both the project root and pages directory.
+- **API Key Issues**: Verify that your OpenAI API key is valid and has not reached its rate limit.
+- **Database Connection**: Check that your Vercel Postgres database is properly set up and connected.

 ## License